 What added to her distress was her son behaving with her in the exact same rude manner that her husband did when he grew up.
 That was affecting her even more and she said, “The very same person that I have raised is behaving in the exact same way like his father.“

 Very clearly, in cases of unhappy marriages, one needs to remain headstrong and take a call.
-The rule of thumb is that once your safety is under question, you need to leave that marriage.
+The rule of thumb is that once your safety is under question, you need to leave that marriage, there is no reason to stay trapped in an unhappy marriage.